We currently handle Texas cases only.

 Being arrested and charged with a crime is a frightening and frustrating experience.
 You stand to lose everything: your job, your savings, and even your freedom.
-You need a determined and experienced Waco criminal defense attorney to represent your best interests and ensure that you get the fair trial you are entitled to.
+You need a determined and experienced Texas criminal defense attorney to represent your best interests and ensure that you get the fair trial you are entitled to.

 At Blanchard & Thomas, we will examine every detail in your case to find a legal solution that addresses your unique circumstances.
 Ultimately, our goal is to protect our clients' rights, future, and freedom.
 We cannot guarantee success in any given case; however, we can guarantee personalized service and diligent work on your behalf.
 We treat our clients as we would want to be treated in a similar situation.

-Call (866) 219-6119 for a consultation with a Waco criminal defense lawyer.
+Call (866) 219-6119 today for a consultation with a criminal defense lawyer.

-If you are facing charges, it is important to enlist the help of a McLennan County criminal defense lawyer early in the process.
+If you are facing charges, it is important to enlist the help of a Texas criminal defense lawyer early in the process.
 In some cases, an experienced attorney can help you avoid being charged in the first place.
 Whether it is investigating a case, negotiating a plea deal, or representing you during a trial, we will aggressively and tirelessly fight for your freedom.

 We provide legal representation in all areas including, but not limited to:

 You should never talk to the police without your attorney present.
 Once you are arrested, you will have to give them basic identification otherwise, you can respectfully decline to answer further questions.
-Don’t try to assert your innocence without talking to an experienced Waco criminal defense lawyer.
+Don’t try to assert your innocence without talking to an experienced Texas criminal defense lawyer.
 Your words may be twisted and used against you.
 An attorney can act as the middleman between you and the investigators and make sure that your rights are protected throughout the case process.